ubigby/passwd/README.md

 - The account information is stored in databases using sqlite.

 ## Tasks
-- memberadd add a member to a group account
 - memberdel delete a member from a group account
 - lsmembers list members of a group account
 - docs